nescensanecati/poll-pair-hackathon-api/README.md

 # Poll-Brothers Website

-Poll-Brothers is a Brainstation hackaton project, we worked on this project for only a few hours, approximately from 9am to 4pm on Friday, August 11th.
+Poll-Brothers is a Brainstation hackathon project, we worked on this project for only a few hours, approximately from 9am to 4pm on Friday, August 11th.

 The principal objective of this project was to work as a team, compete and win.